 Current job opportunities

-We would like to expand our team of brilliant casual Customer Experience Hosts in Plymouth
+We are looking to add to our team of brilliant casual Customer Experience Hosts in Plymouth.

 We aim to contact successfully shortlisted candidates within 1 week of the closing date but sometimes this can take a little longer.
 It will be two weeks at the most.